 Once you’ve discussed everything and have a diagnosis, your doctor may suggest some treatment options.
 Most doctors like to fix problems, so they may suggest surgery or medicine.
 But, these aren’t always the only options.
 You should know that up to 50% of people stop taking the drugs within a year because of the side effects.
 Would you want to replace leaks with dry mouth, constipation, an upset stomach, and hallucinations?
 Probably not.

 So be your own advocate.
 Ask questions.
 Explore you options.
 Sometimes Kegels will do the trick.
 Maybe switch up your diet.
 You can even look into products specifically for bladder leakage.
 You’ve got this.

 Do you have suggestions for how to start the conversation with your doctor?
 Tell us in the comments.
-Or, if you’re ready to tell your bladder who’s boss, start a free trial with Lily Bird to get pads and underwear delivered right to your door.
+Or, if you’re ready to tell your bladder who’s boss, start a trial with Lily Bird to get pads and underwear delivered right to your door.

 By Jessica Thomas, MPH